Accessory Dwelling Units (ADU) Regulations Update

 Housing Element Update (2015-2023)

-- The City is in the process of updating the 2015-2023 Housing Element.
+- The City of Palo Alto adopted the 2015-2023 Housing Element on November 10, 2014.
 The 2015-2023 Housing Element is the chief policy document describing the City's housing needs, policies and programs.

 Planned Community (PC) Reform